kali-anas/Premier-League-game-predictor/README.md

 ## Overview

 The Premier League Match Predictor is a full-stack machine learning project developed to predict the outcomes of football matches in the English Premier League.
 Using data from the 2021-2022 season, this project creates predictors and trains a machine learning model to forecast the winner of each match.
 The primary goal is to accurately predict match results and continually improve prediction accuracy.
+This model collects data for the 2021-2022 Premier League season

 ## Project Structure